aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/report/build-online/_index.md

 ﻿---
-title: "Generate Report Online"
-second_title: "Aspose Words Cloud Docs"
+title: "Runs a report generation process"
 type: docs
 url: /report/build-online/
-aliases: [/build-report-online/]
-description: "Generate a report online"
+description: "Runs a report generation process"
 weight: 20
 ---

-Executes the report generation process online using the specified document template and the external data source in XML, JSON or CSV format.
+Runs a report generation process using the specified document template and an external data source in XML, JSON, or CSV format.

-## Generate report online REST API
+## Runs a report generation process REST API

 | Server                         | Method | Endpoint             |
 |--------------------------------|--------|----------------------|